SumoLogic/sumologic-documentation/docs/cloud-soar/incidents-triage.md

 <img src={useBaseUrl('img/cloud-soar/image159.png')} alt="View tasks" style={{border: '1px solid gray'}} width="800"/>

 Selecting a task will open the incident where the task was created.
-This will allow you to review the details of the task and access any automated Playbooks and notes from the incident investigation.
+This will allow you to review the details of the task and access any automated playbooks and notes from the incident investigation.
 Once the incident data has been reviewed investigators can choose to approve, approve and close, or decline a task by clicking the thumbs up, thumbs down or check mark buttons next to the task's title.

 <img src={useBaseUrl('img/cloud-soar/image160.png')} alt="Task selected" style={{border: '1px solid gray'}} width="800"/>